 Understanding the 4 Styles of Decision Making (For Your Big Life Decisions)

-Big life decisions can be very emotional and stress-inducing.
+Big life decisions are often emotional and stress-inducing.

 That leads to significant amounts of pressure.